finespungames/finetest/README.md

-# single header library for writing testcases in C
+# single header library for writing testcases in C/C++

 ## Look in examples folder to get an idea of how to use this library.